-Colleagues and clients from all over the world mean that the business culture in Qatar is eclectic.
-However, cultural norms from different countries might clash when it comes to things like communication styles, and Arabic work culture is very different to the West.
+On the one hand, colleagues and clients from all over the world mean that the business culture in Qatar is eclectic.
+On the other hand, diverse cultures may clash with things like communication styles, and, of course, Arabic work culture has its own set of norms.

 Job market in Qatar